What Is A Payment Facilitator Payfac

 2. The PayFac manages who is approved on the platform

 The facilitator enters into a direct agreement with the bank, so sub-merchants aren’t locked into a contract with the bank’s terms.
-This gives the PayFac greater flexibility in managing their sub-merchants.
+This gives PayFac greater flexibility in managing its sub-merchants.

 Once onboarding is complete, the PayFac must see to it that transactions are legitimate and comply with all applicable rules and regulations (laid down by the government and card networks).